GeekMaster117/ASCII-Engine/README.md

 --> Constructor - Creates a canvas object with specified width and height.

+--> Method - getData() - Returns the Canvas data in the format of String; return type - String

 --> Method - changeDimensions() - Changes the dimensions of the canvas.

 --> Method - getWidth() - Returns the width; return type - int